NickKelly1/iterable/README.md

 #### indexOf

-Get the index of the item in the collection.
+Get the index of the value in the collection.

 ```ts
 // signature